Info

 Simple Magic: ‘Skateboarding Stories of The Year’

-2023 for the GQ articles ‘Alexis Sablone and Converse Have Made The Next Great Skate Shoe’ and ‘How Tyshawn Jones and William Strobeck Changed Skateboarding Forever’.
+2023 for the GQ story ‘Alexis Sablone and Converse Have Made The Next Great Skate Shoe’

 2022 for the Closer Skateboarding story ‘Kevin Spanky Long: Character Witness’